 Visit Palermo

-Palermo is capital and the most frequented tourist destination on the island, making it one of the best places to visit in Sicily.
+Palermo is the capital and the most frequented tourist destination on the island, making it one of the best places to visit in Sicily.
 It is nearly 3,000 years old and is brimming with history and culture.

 Located in the northwest corner of the island on the Gulf of Palermo, most travelers start here when visiting the island.
 This city alone contains some of the best of what to see in Sicily.